The CUES School System provides quality education with individualized support to students and families.

 Who we serve

 Our schools play a vital role in keeping our community strong and vibrant.
-We provide children in east Omaha neighborhoods an opportunity to experience a quality values-based education and receive support beyond the classroom.
+We provide children in east Omaha neighborhoods an opportunity to experience a quality faith-based education and receive support beyond the classroom.

 Many of these children are from at-risk neighborhoods.
 We rely on the community to get involved to keep these schools open.